-The opportunity for the board is to make a positive contribution to municipal governance through the hearing of appeals and rendering decisions in compliance with applicable legislation.
-Municipalities can strengthen their future decision making through referencing decisions rendered by the board.
+The opportunity for the Board is to make a positive contribution to land use planning through the hearing of appeals and rendering decisions in compliance with applicable legislation.
+Municipalities can strengthen their future decision-making through referencing decisions rendered by the Board.